oscfcommunity/GCCD2024/ISSUE_TEMPLATE.md

----
-name: Task
-about: Template for creating and assigning tasks
-title: "[TASK] "
-labels: task
-assignees: ''

----

 ## Task Title
 - **Description**: Provide a detailed description of the task.
 - **Assignee**: Assign the task to a specific team member or volunteer.